eikehmueller/ma32070/lectures/Notes.md

 ```

 ## Solving linear systems
 The big advantage of using PETSc matrices and arrays is that this will give us access to a huge library of efficient solvers for sparse linear systems of the form $A\boldsymbol{u}=\boldsymbol{b}$.
-We will discuss this is more detail in the next lecture, but for now let us just look at a simple example:
+We will discuss this in more detail in the next lecture, but for now let us just look at a simple example:

 Consider the following $5\times 5$ matrix
 $$